 If you think that the world is coming apart at the seams, it is not because your imagination is running out of control, it is more because life itself appears to have crashed for many people.
 What with the death and injury unleashed by the coronavirus pandemic around the world?
 Added to these are the internal contentions of individual nations brought about by lack, poverty, political and religious divisions, and the oppression of certain groups within certain geographical boundaries.
 Perhaps the best example here can be provided by the police brutality against African Americans in the United States, often resulting in a needless death at the hands of the police.
 It is not by accident that the Black Lives Matter protests have attracted support from all over the world.
 And for the first time, African Americans’ protests against injustice and oppression in the United States now have the support of all groups and demographics in the country.
 Truth is everyone’s life is beginning to matter and should matter.

 Is it still true then to say that the world is at a standstill, like there is no progress?
-We, the people of the world, are at a point of a great movement forward.A phenomenon unleashed by the police killings of African Americans, and supported by other nations and their people, who believe that injustice and oppression are not the ways to serve any group of people.
+We, the people of the world, are at a point of a great movement forward.A phenomenon unleashed by the police killings of African Americans, and the rejection of which is supported by other nations and their people, who believe that injustice and oppression are not the ways to serve any group of people.
 This isin agreement with God’s Word and truth, and will prevail!

 Vision is a topic that seems unwise to talk about at this time, considering that people are only concerned right now with holding on to dear life.
 Rather, we may want to talk a little bit about what our understanding of vision should be.
 However, the truth is it is for the same reason that it is right to talk about vision, with or without trying to explore it in any particular context.
 While many among us are mourning, and weeping, and grieving and so us all because of the havoc the pandemic has caused, there is life after the pandemic.